annahaensch/DataScienceGlobalApplications/README.md

-_This course material was originally prepared by [Anna Haensch](https://annahaensch.com/) and [Karin Knudson](https://karinknudson.com/) and at the Fletcher Graduate School of Global Affairs at Tufts University.
+_This course material was originally prepared by [Anna Haensch](https://annahaensch.com/) and [Karin Knudson](https://karinknudson.com/) at the Fletcher Graduate School of Global Affairs at Tufts University.
 We wrote about some of our motivations and methodology for the 2022 SciPy Conference Proceedings in ["Python for Global Applications: teaching scientific Python in context to law and diplomacy students"](https://conference.scipy.org/proceedings/scipy2022/anna_haensch.html)_.

 ## Course Ouline